 First brewed for our Two-Year Anniversary, Black Curtains was the first stout we brewed.
 “We enjoy making high alcohol beers,” said Michael Peticolas, founder of Peticolas, when asked about the origins of the beer.

-As with previous batches, Black Curtains will only be available on draft at the brewery.
+Black Curtains was only available at the brewery for approximately 5 years.
+Only recently have you been able to find this rare beer out i the market.
 True to its name, the beer pours black with a thick dark tan head.
 Its rich malty aroma and roasted malt astringency and bitterness are balanced with a relatively high level of floral and citrus hop character.